Master-Zero01/ChatCoPlusPlus/README.md

 **THIS IS NOT INTENDED FOR PRODUCTION-USE; THIS IS A PERSONAL FORK MODIFIED USING AI**

-ChatCoPlus is a plugin for **Spigot Minecraft Servers** that provides an efficient chat system with colored text, ignores, whispers, announcements, muting, word blacklisting, and optional logging.
+ChatCoPlusPlus is a plugin for the Minecraft server **3b3tpe** that provides an efficient chat system with colored text, ignores, whispers, announcements, antispam, muting, word blacklisting, and optional logging.

 ![logo](https://github.com/AnarchadiaMC/ChatCoPlus/blob/main/logo.jpg?raw=true)